sydney-mayer/CPT-Work/README.md

         print(' ')
         print('Do you want to BRIBE or LEAVE?') print(' ')
+        #player can only proceed if they pick BRIBE
         d = input()
         if d == 'BRIBE':
             print(' ')